dfloren/HackEd_2019/README.txt

 The ff. must be installed:

-1. Flask

-2. python2 or 3
+1. python2 or 3

-3. panda library for python
+2. panda library for python

 To run: